 Schedule an Engagement Session

 Another wonderful idea is to bring in a set of evening wear for a night portrait session at a wonderful location.
-You can then have a large canvass print or a collection of these prints showcasing the two of you on site at the wedding dinner venue.
-Having these beautiful, flawless portraits are a real eye opener.
+You can then have a large canvass print or a collection of these prints showcasing the two of you on-site at the wedding dinner venue.
+Having these beautiful, flawless portraits are a real eye-opener.
 One of my favorite weddings in Hong Kong featured about 14 images from a pre-wedding that I had captured of the bride & groom.
 They were so happy with the results they flew me to Hong Kong to be a guest at their wedding.
-Seeing those beautiful large format prints that greeted their wedding guests was a tremendous feeling and it beautifully complemented this very stylish and successful couple.
+Seeing those beautiful large format prints that greeted their wedding guests was a tremendous feeling and it beautifully complimented this very stylish and successful couple.

 Wedding planners are a great resource in sourcing your wedding photographer.
-However some agencies are only interested in working with wedding photographers who pay the most in commissions.
+However, some agencies are only interested in working with wedding photographers who pay the most in commissions.
 As much as we like to think that the wedding planners are there for the couples, the reality is this is a business and they are thinking of their bottom line.
-Many photographers who want to break into wedding industry will pay a substantial percentage to be a part of those teams.
-Thankfully the internet is able to bring forth some much needed transparency regarding this.
-As a personal note: if your agency is only recommending photographers (for example Photographer A - E) or only the first names, chances are it is because they are only interested in protected their commission they receive.
+Many photographers who want to break into the wedding industry will pay a substantial percentage to be a part of those teams.
+Thankfully the internet is able to bring forth some much-needed transparency regarding this.
+As a personal note: if your agency is only recommending photographers (for example Photographer A - E) or only the first names, chances are it is because they are only interested in protecting the commission they receive.
 All wedding agencies should stand proudly behind the vendors they work with.
 By not allowing you the knowledge of who they are working with should be a red flag.

 One of the most important decisions couples will need to make is what kind of wedding photographers style YOU desire.

-The higher end of traditional wedding photographers tend to be very detail oriented.
-With a focus on posing couples, using lighting, clean backgrounds and etc. The goal is to create studio quality images that retain a classical elegance.
+The higher end of traditional wedding photographers tends to be very detail-oriented.
+With a focus on posing couples, using lighting, clean backgrounds and etc. The goal is to create studio-quality images that retain a classical elegance.
 As such they will usually bring in studio lighting equipment and work with assistants.
 Traditional wedding photographers on the higher end command higher rates due to their team consisting of specialized photographers.
-For example, photographers who focus on capturing the interiors, table top and details, and those who specialize in capturing candids and etc. And then you have the rock star wedding photographers (yes this is actually a term) who are focused on the bride & groom's portrait sessions and their teams do the rest.
+For example, photographers who focus on capturing the interiors, tabletop, and details, and those who specialize in capturing candids and etc. And then you have the rock star wedding photographers (yes this is actually a term) who are focused on the bride & groom's portrait sessions and their teams do the rest.
 One wedding I covered (I was chosen to be a floater so that I could capture and create what I wanted) had a team of 6 photographers and 4 videographers.
-Each photographer had their own specialization - one photographer shot every photo with a super wide while another photographer specialized in macro photography.
+Each photographer had their own specialization - one photographer shot every photo with a super-wide while another photographer specialized in macro photography.
 That wedding was 12 hours long with 250 guests and the budget was not an issue.

-Fine Art wedding photographers are commonly associated with film.
-It has a more light, bright and airy feel to the images.
+Fine Art wedding photographers are commonly associated with the film like quality.
+It has a more light, bright, and airy feel to the images.
 When done well the imagery tends to be very polished and the portraits have a natural look.
 These photographers will also spend quite a bit of time capturing the many details that wedding planners love showcasing on their websites: interiors, floral arrangements, table details and etc.